JulHorn/image_diff_server/README.md

     4. "jobHistoryFilePath": The path to where the information about the job history will be saved in the JSON format.
 If the file does not exist, it will be created.
 It contains all information about the stored jobs, like the number of processed images, their percentual differences etc. Default value is "./data/metaInformation.json".
 3. "thresholds"
     1. "maxPercentualImagePixelDifference": The maximum percentual pixel difference, which is allowed before the image will be stored as "too different" and be accessible via API or UI.
 The default value is "0.15".
 It can be between 0 and 100.
     2. "maxImageImageDistanceDifference": The maximum Hamming distance, which is allowed before the image will be stored as "too different" and be accessible via API or UI.
 The default value is "0.15".
 It can be beween 0 and 100.
+Note: Currently not used anymore because of unpredictable results.
 4. "options"
-    1. "autoCrop": The reference and the new images will be cropped to avoid problems with images (e.g. one image which has a little more whitespace on the upper side).
-The default value is "false".
+    1. "autoCrop": The reference and the new images will be cropped to avoid problems with different image sizes.
+Cuts images to the smallest possible size.
+If checkAreas are defined, the image will be cut further to focus on those areas.
+The default value is "true".
 It can be "true" or "false".
+    2. "displayMarkedAreas": Draws rectangles to indicate ignore or check areas. check areas are green and ignore areas are red.

 ## API